devops-kung-fu/bomber/README.md

 ## Notes

 - It's pretty rare to see SBOMs with license information.
 Most of the time, the generators like Syft need a flag like ```--license```.
 If you need license info, make sure you ask for it with the SBOM.
-- Hate to say it, but SPDX is a train wreck.
-If you don't get any results on an SPDX file, try using a CycloneDX file.
-In general you should always try to get CycloneDX SBOMs from your vendors.
 - OSV.
 It's great, but the API is also wonky.
-They have a batch endpoint that would make it a ton quicker to get information back, but it doesn't work. ```bomber``` needs to send one PURL at a time to get vulnerabilities back, so in a big SBOM it will take some time.
+They have a batch endpoint that would make it a ton quicker to get information back, but at the time of writing it doesn't work as expected. ```bomber``` needs to send one PURL at a time to get vulnerabilities back, so in a big SBOM it will take some time.
 We'll keep an eye on that.

 ## Contributing